dnoesgaard/ssg-bid/content/01-Calls/01-Africa-2017/04-small-grants/en.md

 ## Project duration

-Selected projects may begin their activities in June 2016, with project activity continuing for up to one year, and with a final six-month reporting and evaluation period (ending December 2017).
-All projects must end by 31 December 2017.
+Selected projects may begin their activities on 1 October 2017

+Projects may run for up to **fifteen (15) months** and must end by 31 December 2018, followed by a final three-month reporting and evaluation period ending 31 March 2019.

+Grantees must complete all project activities by 31 December 2018.

 -----------------------

 ## Funding

-Up to €5,000 per small grant.
-During the course of the BID programme, the maximum total project funding that any single applicant can receive is €60,000.
+Up to €20,000 per small grant. **The total maximum amount of funding that any single institution may receive during the whole BID programme is €60,000.**

 ### Small grant activity types